 A day visit to the State Park cost $5.00.
 A great value considering the ease of transportation to the trailhead.
 Or you can purchase an Annual Parking Pass for $50.
 There is a summer beach on the lake for families with kids along with a playground and minature golf.
 Also numerous cabins are available for rent along with a RV campground and even 4 permited campsites in the forest on the Gahuti Trail for $10 an individual per evening.
 The official website link for further info Fort Mountain State Park.

-You must sign in at the front office if you plan to hike any mountain bike or horse trails.
+You may want to sign in at the front office if you plan to hike any mountain bike or horse trails.
+In case, they need to find you.
 The mountain bike trails are 301,302, and 303.
 The horse trails are the 400s trails.
 These trails are the hidden jewels of this trail system.
 Nobody hikes them because nobody knows them.

 Some of these trails pass right by abandon mines from over a century ago and the rock formations are unmatched for the area.
 Beautiful formations and extensive in many areas.
 Hikers once aware of these trails will love them.